 I am perplexed by the modern invention of social media where anyone at any moment often unexpectedly might become famous or infamous.
-We want to let our light shine before others.
+We want to let our light shine to the world.
 Much like winning a lottery the instant fame is a rush.
 It is a rush that might destroy one’s life or propel them to new heights of opportunities.
 When social media hijacks someone’s life the good or bad results really comes down to the character of that individual.
 Is the viral moment something awful or funny or noble?

 Judged More Harshly by Man